henriklied/django-api/README.markdown

 ## Installation
 - Add the 'django_api' directory somewhere on your 'PYTHONPATH'
 - Put 'django_api' into 'INSTALLED_APPS' in your projects' settings file.
-- Open django_api/app_settings.py and either fill out your settings there, or add them
+- Open django_api/app_settings.py and either fill out your settings there, or add them to your global settings file.

 - Add this line to your Django project's urlconf: url(r'^api/', include('django_api.urls')),